Aviah/one-click-django-server/README.md

 To use this logger set DEBUG_DB_LOG=True.
 If also DEBUG=True, the db activity is logged to logs/debug_db.log.

 Note: django provides many other loggers and options, see docs.

+## Cache

+1. A simple basic file-based cache (the directory is mysite/django_cache)
+2. To use the cache: from django.core.cache import cache, and then cache.set, cache.get etc (see home/views.py)

+Note: django provides many other caching options, multiple caches, etc. see docs.